rcalinjageman/cartoon_network/README.txt

 * Click the top-left corner to bring down a menu of all modes, and explore
 * Download the handout which provides instructions and a set of guided challenges for students to explore.

+Some resources:
+* Check out this video on YouTube: https://youtu.be/_M4_F9M2ODc
+* There is also a powerpoint file here on github that walks you through the basics

 Want to connect to a FINCH robot?
 * The robots are available here:
 ** http://www.finchrobot.com/